34 Amazing Cloud Computing Stats (2023)

 Cloud infrastructure services — including Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and hosted private cloud — pulled in over $50 billion in sales during the 4th quarter of 2021 alone.

-Interest in “infrastructure as a service” has jumped up 49% over the past five years.
+Interest in “infrastructure as a service” has jumped up 79% over the past 10 years.

-Global cloud infrastructure spending is projected to reach $118 billion by 2025 (IDC)
+Global cloud infrastructure spending is projected to reach $1.35 trillion by 2027 (IDC)

 Year after year, shared, private, and hybrid cloud solutions grab more IT infrastructure market share from non-cloud solutions.
-Cloud spending is expected to grow by over 11% per year over the next several years.
+Cloud spending is expected to grow signficantly over the next several years.
 Demand is especially high in Canada, the Asia/Pacific region, and Central and Eastern Europe.

 The cloud gaming market could be worth over $6 billion by 2024 (Newzoo)